carlmontanari/scrapli/README.md

 The reason for choosing CalVer is simply to make it very clear how old a given release of scrapli is.
-While there are clearly some potential challenges around indicating when a "breaking" change occurs due to there not being the concept of a "major" version, this is hopefully not too big a deal for scrapli.
+While there are clearly some potential challenges around indicating when a "breaking" change occurs due to there not being the concept of a "major" version, this is hopefully not too big a deal for scrapli, and thus far the "core" API has been very stable -- there are only so many things you can/need to do over SSH after all!

 Please also note that the [CHANGELOG](CHANGELOG.md) contains notes about each version (and is updated in develop branch while updates are happening), and the "public" API is documented [here](docs/PUBLIC_API_STATUS.md), and includes the date /version of each public method's creation as well as the latest updated/modified date and any relevant notes.

+A final note regarding versioning: scrapli updates are released as often as necessary/there are things to update .
+This means you should ALWAYS PIN YOUR REQUIREMENTS when using scrapli!!
+As stated, the "core" API has been very stable, but things will change over time -- always pin your requirements, and keep an eye on the changelog/api docs -- you can "watch" this repository to ensure you are notified of any releases.

 # Basic Usage